rebecacarrillo/8-week-coding-workout/captains_log.md

 I want to do this in a jupyter notebook probably, that's the easiest thing in my opinion.

 Ugh somehow installing a theme seems to have broken juptyer, so that sucks.
 I should probably uninstall it.
 Do that tomorrow

+Monday
+I need to set up a virtual environment, and I need to rep my vim hotkeys/set up vim in general, but I am in the middle of trying to fix my issue with the jupyter theme so I need to figure out how to prioritize so I don't get distracted or get discouraged from changing tracks

+Update: I toggled on a python 3 virtual environment using my alias'd "envplz" terminal command and that solved the issue.
+There's definitely a lesson here in "sometimes the work you don't want to do ends up being the exact work you *need* to do"  but I refuse to acknowledge it lol.

+Use your hotkeys!!!!!!!!!!
+Skip to the end of the line in vim by hitting escape and pressing $

+Viva the command line revolution